containers/podman/docs/source/markdown/options/memory-reservation.md

 After setting memory reservation, when the system detects memory contention or low memory, containers are forced to restrict their consumption to their reservation.
-So you should always set the value below **--memory**, otherwise the hard limit will take precedence.
+So always set the value below **--memory**, otherwise the hard limit will take precedence.
 By default, memory reservation will be the same as memory limit.